akhilvreddy/Rutgers-ECE491/README.md

 100 (10 x 10) ==> 121 (11 x 11) ==> 144 (12 x 12) ==> 225 (15 x 15) ==> 400 (20 x 20) ==> 625 (25 x 25) ==> 1024 (32 x 32)

+Here is the MSE we got by doing the above: